splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-pingdom-integration.rst

 Pingdom configuration
 ======================

-Select "Integrations" from the menu bar on the left, click the "Integrations" option,then click "Add integration".
+Select :guilabel:`Integrations` from the menu bar, click the "Integrations" option, then click :guilabel:`Add integratiopn`.

-In the *Add Integration* window, use the drop-down menu for *Type* to select *Webhook*.
-Give the webhook a name and paste in the webhook URL provided by Splunk On-Call.
+In the :guilabel:`Add Integration` window, use the drop-down menu for :guilabel:`Type` to select :guilabel:`Webhook`.
+Give the webhook a name, and paste in the webhook URL provided by Splunk On-Call.
 Be sure to replace the "$routing_key" section with your actual `routing key <https://help.victorops.com/knowledge-base/routing-keys/>`__.

-Finally, click *Save Integration*.
+Click :guilabel:`Save Integration`.

 .. image:: /_images/spoc/Screen-Shot-2019-10-09-at-11.48.22-AM.png
    :alt: Add Integration window

 When creating or editing checks, scroll to the bottom of the settings to select the new integration you have just added.
-It is not necessary to include any alerting actions for the webhook to function.
+You don't need to include any alerting actions for the webhook to function.

 .. image:: /_images/spoc/Screen-Shot-2019-10-09-at-11.52.47-AM.png